fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+---
-6. Which item was purchased first by the customer after they became a member?
+*6. Which item was purchased first by the customer after they became a member?*
 <details>
 	<summary>
 		SQL Query